Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip/swequip.md

 `-criton` - Allows a different natural dice roll that scores a critical hit `-keen` - Set a different natural dice roll scoring a critical hit (20 - keen).
-Same as `-criton` just different math `-enhanced` - Upgrade the damage to `enhanced` damage
+Same as `-criton` just different math `-enhanced` - Upgrade the damage to `enhanced` damage `-dstat` - Will swap out the modifier used for the damage roll.
+Ex: `-dstat wis` will swap the current weapons damage stat to the characters wisdom modifier

 **Properties**
 `-biting` - Sets up the weapon as if it had the biting property